chevereto/v4-admin/dashboard/albums.md

 Albums are displayed as a responsive grid.
 Each card shows the album cover image (or a placeholder when the album has no files), the album name, and the file count.
 Share and like buttons are visible on each card.

-The listing supports pagination and loads additional albums as you scroll or use the **Load more** button.

 ## Sorting

 Use the sort menu next to the **Albums** heading to change the order of the listing.